shuup/shuup/README.rst

 CLA
 ---

-Notice: At the release of Shoop Marketplace we will be adding Contributor License Agreement for Shoop to allow the best possible experience for users to sell add-ons through Shoop Marketplace.
+Contributor License Agreement is required for any contribution to this project.
+Agreement is signed as a part of pull request process.
+See the CLA.md file distributed with Shoop.

 License
 -------